ghpipeline/pipeline/README.md

 DBT allows you to build "models".
 A model is a essentially a sql style data base transformation that can be deployed, scheduled and scripted.
 Essentially, we are going to be doing all of this in sql.

+IMPORTANT: Left unchecked, the dbt job will create a new table in bigquerey with the prefix "dbt_ghpipeline_".
+We actually want the new transformation table to appear in the same world_bank_data that we started in.

+We will be needing a macro to bi-pass this.
+The file for this is here: [bigquerey.tf](terraform/bigquerey.tf)

 ```
 dbt build